-- Videos from options subjects shown in form time two per day. - Students will receive a paper-based options form so that they can start to think about blocking, but may not yet pick their options. - All lessons include some content on the KS4 curriculum, and give students time to ask questions of their subject teachers. - Teachers of subjects without KS3 lessons (Business, Health and Social Care, Sociology) may appear in form time to answer key questions in person. - All Year 9 students will have a five minute slot with a member of the careers team or senior staff to discuss their choices.
+- Videos from options subjects shown in form time. - Students will receive a paper-based options form so that they can start to think about blocking, but may not yet pick their options. - All lessons include some content on the KS4 curriculum, and give students time to ask questions of their subject teachers. - Teachers of subjects without KS3 lessons (Business, Health and Social Care, Sociology, Childcare) will present details to students during assemblies.

-6th - 10th February: Students may now access the Google Form that collects their options choices.
-The provisional Option blocks are as shown below :- w/c 6th March - Initial choices confirmed.
-Meetings with students and SLT / Careers staff.
+w/c 7th May: Students may now access the Google Form that collects their options choices.
+The provisional Option blocks are as shown below:-

 Block A Block B Block C Block D

 History Geography History Geography

 Spanish History Spanish Spanish

-Sociology French Business Sociology
+Sociology PE Business Child Development

-Health & Social Care PE Drama Health & Social Care
+Health & Social Care Business Music Drama

-Creative iMedia Business Music PE
+Triple Science Religious Studies Art PE

-Art Religious Studies Art Food
+Art Computer Science Sociology Food

-Design & Technology Computer Science Design & Technology
+Design & Technology Spanish SSC Design & Technology

-Triple Science
+SSC SSC SSC